List of England national football team songs

 This is a list of songs released with the approval of the Football Association to coincide with the England national football team's participation in the finals of the FIFA World Cup or the UEFA European Championship.

-The tradition of World Cup songs began in 1970.
+The tradition of World Cup and Euro Cup songs began in 1970.
 Some of the later official songs were eclipsed by unofficial songs released around the same time; at least 15 World Cup-themed singles were released for the 2002 finals, and 30 for 2006.

 The FA announced in January 2010 there would be no official England song for the 2010 World Cup.
-Likewise, no official song was commissioned for the 2018 tournament.
+Likewise, no official song was commissioned for the 2018 tournament, the 2022 tournament, or even Euro 2024.